Royalties and Streams Explained

 To account for the above, we calculate “Royalty Ounces” to estimate the value attributable to Franco-Nevada due to

-our economic interest in the Mineral Reserves and Mineral Resources of our portfolio.
-The value of a Royalty Ounce
+economic interest in the Mineral Resources and Mineral Reserves of our portfolio.
+The value of a Royalty Ounce is